yunidev-uk/blog/content/posts/illusion-of-research.md

 <img src="../media/thinking-trace-blocks.png" alt="Thinking trace for blocks world solution" />

-If that wasn't clear, we can alternate between pulling a block from stack 1 and stack 2, moving the blocks onto stack 3.
-Once this is done, we move all of stack 3 to stack 2, which reverses it, then move all of stack 2 to stack 1, reversing it again and giving us our final result.

 And that algorithm does indeed produce the correct arrangement, but it's not optimal, and therefore not the solution - recall that the goal is to get to the target state in the *fewest moves*.
-Interestingly, every single LLM I asked gave the exact same algorithm as described above.
+Interestingly, every single LLM I asked gave the exact same algorithm as described above, even with multiple attempts at it.

-The optimal algorithm is to move all but one block from stack 1 to stack 2, move the last one from stack 1 to stack 3, then move the blocks we just moved on top of stack 2 to stack 3.
-This should result in stack 2 being the same as the start, and stack 3 containing exactly the blocks that stack 1 did initially.
-Then, we can just alternate pulling blocks from stack 2 and stack 3 to construct the correct final arrangement on stack 1.

-This solution requires $2n-1$ moves, whereas the LLM's answer requires $3n-2$ moves.
+The optimal solution requires $2n-1$ moves, whereas the LLM's answer requires $3n-2$ moves - a visualisation of the two approaches can be seen below for $N=6$.

 {% render "./blocks-world-anim.html" %}